KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 Kali Linux is very conservative about network connections, and so your new installation probably needs some further setup.
 If you intend to boot the USB drive on different machines, you will probably set up networking on a case by case basis.

-If you wish to place WLAN under the control of the `NetworkManager` in the graphical interface, you need to `sudo nano /etc/NetworkManager/NetworkManager.conf` and under `[ifupdown]` set `managed=true`.
+If you wish to place WLAN under the control of the `NetworkManager` in the graphical interface, you need to `sudo vim /etc/NetworkManager/NetworkManager.conf` and under `[ifupdown]` set `managed=true`.
 I think `sudo systemctl restart NetworkManager` ought to suffice, but somehow I recall that it worked only after rebooting.

 ### Hardware Limitations